U.S. Route 11 in Pennsylvania: Route description

 US 11 enters Pennsylvania parallel to I-81 south of Greencastle in Antrim Township, Franklin County.
 The two routes head to the northeast, running parallel to each other as they pass through Chambersburg, where they intersect US 30, Shippensburg, and Carlisle.
 Northeast of Carlisle in Middlesex Township, US 11 has interchanges with the Pennsylvania Turnpike (I-76), and then I-81 roughly 1 mi later.
 The stretch of US 11 between I-76 and I-81 is known as the "Miracle Mile" since it contains plenty of traveler services including restaurants, gas stations, lodging, truck stops, and shops.
 There is no direct interchange between the two Interstates, so travelers must use this stretch, or travel through downtown Carlisle, to get from one Interstate to the other.

-US 11, now to the south of I-81, continues eastward into the western suburbs of Harrisburg as the Carlisle Pike.
+US 11, now to the south of I-81, continues eastward into the western suburbs of Harrisburg as Carlisle Pike.
 This road serves a major arterial route in eastern Cumberland County.
 Rumored to have originally been a Native American trail, it is now a significant center of urban sprawl serving much of Harrisburg's western suburbs.
 The road passes through Middlesex Township, the small unincorporated village of New Kingstown, Silver Spring Township, and Hampden Township.
 Upon reaching Pennsylvania Route 581 (PA 581), US 11 splits from Carlisle Pike and runs concurrent with PA 581.

 In Camp Hill, a close suburb of Harrisburg, US 11 stops paralleling I-81 and joins US 15 northward through the western suburbs of Harrisburg, crossing I-81 in this area.
 As the road exits the Harrisburg area, US 11 and US 15 begin to parallel the Susquehanna River as both head northward.
 They intersect US 22/US 322 near Duncannon and US 522 in Selinsgrove.
 The two routes remain overlapped to an intersection in Shamokin Dam, where US 15 branches off to the northwest, following the path of the West Branch Susquehanna River northward.
 US 11, in contrast, continues to parallel the main Susquehanna River, passing through municipalities such as Danville, Bloomsburg, and Berwick (where it crosses I-80) prior to reaching the Wilkes-Barre area.